Horikitasaku/Horikitasaku.github.io/content/en/homepage/about.md

 ## My personality

-I appreciate quiet spaces, reading, listening to the rain, and relishing a good cup of coffee.
+I appreciate quiet spaces, reading, listening to the rain and relishing a good cup of coffee.

 My favorite book is *If On a Winter's Night a Traveler*.